 A group of large-scale German companies including BASF, Henkel, Siemens, and Roche has been hit by a cyber-attack as reported by Reuters UK on 24th July.
 The hack was carried out using a type of malware called Winnti having the potential to remotely access the computer network of the victims.
-The incident, while not an all-time-worst data breach is a frustrating reminder of the potential attacks that could compromise your most valuable data!
+The incident, while not an all-time-worst data breach is a frustrating reminder of the potential attacks that could compromise your most sensitive information!

 Knowing the risks

 Data breaches can be a scary ordeal for the businesses involved.
 From fines to customer loss and legal ramifications – the consequences can be brutal and long-lasting.
-Sensitive corporate data falling into the wrong hands could have catastrophic effects which may even threaten the very existence of your organization.
+Sensitive corporate data falling into the wrong hands could have catastrophic effects that may even threaten the very existence of your organization.
 You’ll have to deal with the financial repercussions and reputational damage caused by the data breach.
 Striving to rebuild the trust of customers and stakeholders is going to be the hardest part.

 Cyber-attacks: How they happen?

 Although you can’t predict how exactly the hackers are going to attack your sensitive data next time, understanding the threats can help you efficiently manage the risks.